EcutDavid/oj-practices/README.md

 Repo for my accepted solutions in online coding judgment platforms like [Codeforces](https://codeforces.com/), [Google Code Jam](https://codingcompetitions.withgoogle.com/) and [SPOJ](https://www.spoj.com/).

 ## Project Euler
-I'm also working on solving project Euler problems on hackerrank.
+I'm also working on solving Project Euler problems on hackerrank.
 Why not projecteuler.net?
 * Hackerrank get hidden test cases, reducing the possibility of "a broken solution but happen to produce correct answer for a single test case"(projecteuler.net has one test case per problem).
 * Hackerrank, as many other OJ platform, has a time limitation, which provides the incentive for producing low time-complexity solutions.